selenium-cucumber/selenium-cucumber-ruby/README.md

 Selenium-cucumber is a behavior driven development (BDD) approach to write automation test script to test web applications.
 It enables you to write and execute automated acceptance tests of web apps.
 It is cross-platform, open source and free.
-Automate your test cases with without/less coding.
+Automate your test cases without/minimal coding.

 Documentation
 -------------